California’s Wildfire Threat Is Real: The Insurance Fallout

 Our automated sprinkler systems are engineered to protect your home when wildfires strike:

 Connected to Pools or Water Tanks: Ensures a reliable water source, even during outages.
+The system connects to your pool, water storage tanks, or other onsite water sources, providing sustained protection throughout the threat period.

 Our technology aligns with California's Safer from Wildfires Framework, helping you meet insurer requirements to retain private coverage or reduce reliance on the FAIR Plan.